 (The Umbrellas of Cherbourg directed by Jacques Demy) (1964)

-I’ve not been to Los Angeles for years but the town stays in the memory.
+We’ve not been to Los Angeles much in recent years but the town stays in the memory.
 It’s full of brand identification – Sunset Blvd., the Chinese Theatre, the film studios, the Roosevelt Hotel, the Beverly Wiltshire, The Viper Room…the beaches!
 The hills!
 The outlets!
 The orange smog!